 Once you’ve gotten a basic deal in place, though, you need to go through every single detail.
 If you want your negotiations to run as smoothly as possible, leave your price discussions until the very end.
 That way, everyone will see the value in the deal before you talk money.
 Filipinos may be hospitable, but they’re not going to give you any “gifts” during the negotiation process!

-Contact our legal translation service to retain a Tagalog deposition interpreter for a remote deposition via Zoom; a Tagalog deposition interpreter for an on-site deposition; an on-site Filipino medical interpreter and to obtain a certified Tagalog to English translation.
+Contact our legal translation and deposition interpreting service to retain a Tagalog deposition interpreter for a remote deposition via Zoom; a Tagalog deposition interpreter for an on-site deposition; an on-site Filipino medical interpreter; and to obtain a certified Tagalog to English document translation.